-Having your child experiment with music in schools will allow them to develop an appreciation and enjoyment for music whilst experiencing a range of mental, emotional and physical benefits.
+Having your child experiment with music in schools will allow them to develop an appreciation and enjoyment for music while experiencing a range of mental, emotional and physical benefits.

 Experimentation for young learners